 If you have got this far, well done!

-Please let your friends and colleagues know about the webinar video and blogs via LinkedIn and Twitter, don't forget to include me, so I see it! @john_craddock www.linkedin.com/in/johnxts
+Thank you for reading this blog, and stay tuned for the next one.
+Please let your friends and colleagues know about the blog via LinkedIn and Twitter, don't forget to include me, so I see it! twitter: @john_craddock and/or www.linkedin.com/in/johnxts

-My next identity masterclass in CET is June 2021 and in EST is October 2021.
+My next identity masterclasses for CET and EST are in October 2021.
 Why don't you join me for an action-packed week?

 Monday 25th – Friday 29th October 2021 8:00 – 16:00 EST